 Can you trust these ratings?
-For the most part, yes, but they tend to be overly generous.
+For the most part, yes.
+However, they tend to be overly generous.
 It is a good idea to compare them against other information sources mentioned later in this guide.

-as well as lounge memberships and specific credit cards you hold, which may give you access to extra lounges like those part of the Priority Pass network.
+Also, you can add any lounge memberships and specific credit cards you have, which may give you access to extra lounges like those part of the Priority Pass network.

 Whilst you can’t create custom trips on the website, you can navigate to the Locations tab to check out reviews for specific lounges.

 The Point Hacks team continues to collate a number of reviews based on the experiences we have had during our personal and work travels.
 You can access them by: